Frequently Asked Questions

 Section 101 of the Act states that where a constitution has been adopted by a majority of home owners, the HOC must comply with the constitution.

 RSU has released a Handbook for Home Owners Committees.
 This may be useful in your discussions with your HOC about your concerns, while your constitution should state the actions to be taken if homeowners are concerned about the operation of the HOC.
+If your HOC is incorporated it is legally bound to abide by the Incorporation Rules.

 Our home is next to a grassed walkway, over time the land has moved downwards, with cars driving on it, and our home has now subsidence issues.
 The park manager will not work with us to have this matter addressed and our insurance provider has informed us this is a matter for the builder of the home?